Holiday Workshops in The Studios@SAM!

 Students and practicing artists work independently in the studio.
 The studio is monitored for safety purposes.
 To participate, students must have previous experience in a ceramics class.
 Instruction is not available during Open Studio.
 Supplies include 1 bag of clay and glazes and firing.
 All skill levels are welcome.

-Lauren Holton
+Lauren Hope Holton

 Linda & Dick Dickinson Ceramics Studio